thegetty/ancient-glass/transmittal-text/markdown/04 Cat 1-50 FINAL.md

 ## Comments and Comparanda

 For a discussion of early core-formed alabastra, see [2003.180](#cat).
 This object belongs to the third group of core-formed vessels, which appears between the second century BCE and the early first century CE; the centers of production seem to have been in Cyprus and on the Phoenician coast.
-It includes different shapes of alabastra and amphoriskoi, which are similar to those of ceramic vessels manufactured at the same time ({Harden 1981}, pp. 123–141; {Grose 1989}, pp. 122–125).
-For the classification of this particular alabastron compare {Grose 1989}, class III:E, alabastron form III:4: p.
+It includes different shapes of alabastra and amphoriskoi, which are similar to those of ceramic vessels manufactured at the same time ([[Harden 1981]], pp. 123–141; [[Grose 1989]], pp. 122–125).
+For the classification of this particular alabastron compare [[Grose 1989]], class III:E, alabastron form III:4: p.
 168, no. 165, which has a much more acute angle turning to the bottom.
-Cf. {Fossing 1940}, p.
-112, fig. 84, spotted by Axel von Saldern ({von Saldern 1974}, no. 191), who also notes that this vessel (2003.194) does not have the unusually elongated shape, but is greatly expanded below the middle of the body.
+Cf. [[Fossing 1940]], p.
+112, fig. 84, spotted by Axel von Saldern ([[von Saldern 1974]], no. 191), who also notes that this vessel (2003.194) does not have the unusually elongated shape, but is greatly expanded below the middle of the body.

 ## Provenance